 The history of lab grown diamonds starts in the late 18th Century when Antoine Lavoisier discovered that diamonds are made of pure carbon in 1772.
 After this breakthrough, early scientists began experimenting with creating lab diamonds using high heat and pressure.

-From about 1879 to 1928, various claims of the first lab diamond were made, but none were verified.
+Between approximately 1879 and 1928, various claims were made regarding the first lab-grown diamond, but none were verified.
 One notable attempt was by Henri Moissan in 1892.
 He heated charcoal to 3,500°C inside a carbon crucible, believing he’d made a diamond.
-However, despite many attempts to replicate his work, scientists could not produce the same results, leaving his claims unconfirmed.
+Despite numerous attempts to replicate his work, scientists were unable to reproduce the results, leaving his claims unconfirmed.

-The breakthrough came from H. Tracy Hall, a brilliant General Electric chemist.
-Hall invented the belt press, a device that could produce extreme pressure and temperature—conditions that mimic the Earth’s diamond-forming environment.
+The breakthrough came from H. Tracy Hall, a brilliant chemist at General Electric.
+Hall invented the belt press, a device capable of producing extreme pressure and temperature conditions that mimic Earth’s diamond-forming environment.
 Using this machine, Hall and his team subjected a tiny diamond seed to temperatures around 1,600°C (2,912°F) and pressures of 100,000 atmospheres.

-Scientists dissolved graphite (a form of pure carbon) in metals like iron, nickel and cobalt inside the belt press.
+Scientists dissolved graphite (a form of pure carbon) in metals such as iron, nickel, and cobalt in the belt press.
 They placed this mixture around a small diamond seed.
 Under intense heat and pressure, carbon atoms from the graphite broke away and attached to the seed, slowly forming a larger diamond crystal.

 When their creation shattered metal cutting tools, demonstrating a diamond’s unmatched hardness, the team knew they had succeeded.
 They had created the first reproducible lab grown diamonds, marking a monumental achievement in scientific history.